Meixi

 My interrelated program of research, teaching, and service advances the following key areas:

 Trans-Indigenous educational collectives and how they work with each other across place.
 A key area of work has been with the global Redes de Tutoría collective and how teachers build relationships across México and Thailand.
-Through microethnography and interaction analysis, I pay attention to the global dimensions of learning, Indigeneity, power and politics, ethics and mobilities across place.
+Through microethnography and interaction analysis, I pay attention to the global dimensions of learning, Indigeneity, settler and allyship, power and politics, ethics and mobilities across place.
 I am especially interested in how teachers understand their role across time/space and the ways they re-imagine the purposes and ethics of schooling to design learning collectives that are more restorative and generative for humans and the rest of the living world.

 I welcome students interested in: